 Finn shuffles from one foot to the other then gives her a boyish smile.
 "Alright, I guess I'll see you around then?"

 She smiles and touches his arm covered by his jacket, turns and hurries away as slowly as she can manage before she finally can breathe easily again.
 She's needs to be able to breathe if she's going to hang around him.
-His scent is too intoxicating so close for her to think straight.
-Not to mention that, unlike Noah, she couldn't hear a peep from Finn's mind.
+His scent was too intoxicating so close for her to think straight.
+Not to mention that, unlike Noah, she still couldn't hear a peep from Finn's mind.

 She looks pale and eerie in the mirrored wall as they enter the club, the beat of the music steady and throbbing.
 Tonight is Quinn's idea, another girl's night without Artie.